tiffanylphan/maxwell-project/README.md

 # Frontend Exercise

 ### The Exercise:
-Implement a page using React that renders Airbnb search results according to the mockup in `app/assets/fixtures/mockup.png`.
+Implement a page using React and Redux that renders Airbnb search results according to the mockup in `app/assets/fixtures/mockup.png`.
 Think about what constitutes a minimum viable product.
 There is no time limit, but the maximum time you should spend on this is 3 hours.

 #### Notes